hujhax/austin-improv-wiki/List of Austin Improv Theaters.md

 The [[Merlin Works Institute for Improvisation]] also teaches classes and produces shows at the [[ZACH theater]].

 ## Inactive Theaters
 Prior to 2013, [[Gnap!
 Theater Projects]] produced improv shows at [[Salvage Vanguard Theater]].
-The theater still hosts occasional improv shows.
+The theater still hosts occasional improv shows, but is largely inactive.

 [[The Lair]] was an improv theater in Round Rock that opened and closed in 2010.